 - V-tokens such as vETH, vBTC etc., will be minted according to the 15-minute TWAP from the respective oracle (e.g., Chainlink).

 Where can I simulate LP positions for v2?

-- Yes, staking rewards on L1 have been discontinued, replaced by Lazy River.
+- Staking rewards on L1 have been discontinued and have been replaced by Lazy River 2.0.
 Both staking and referral rewards now depend on your vePERP balance.
 Learn more about the new referral program here.

 - Head to https://staking.perp.exchange/ and claim your rewards.
 Note that you'll need to claim separately from the vesting and non-vesting pools.

 - After claiming any remaining rewards from the old staking program, unstake PERP.